frankcholula/vss/README.md

 poetry shell
 poetry install
 make run
+make test
 ```

 The `make run` command should start a streamlit interactive GUI on `localhost:8501`.

+The `make test` command will run the tests in the `tests` directory.
+It should encompass some unit tests for descriptors, distance metrics and other utility functions.

 ## Deployment